MicrosoftDocs/power-platform/power-platform/guidance/coe/after-setup-tenant-hygiene.md

 - [CoE Starter Kit - Setup environment request components](setup-environment-components.md)
 - [CoE Starter Kit - How to use the Environment and DLP Request process](env-mgmt.md)

-## Managing the Default environment
+## Managing the default environment

-Every tenant in the Power Platform has a Default environment where organic growth of apps and cloud flows typically occurs.
+Every tenant in Power Platform has a [default environment](/power-platform/admin/environments-overview#the-default-environment) where organic growth of apps and cloud flows typically occur.
 While the default environment can't be deleted, it can be renamed to better communicate its intended purpose.
 One of the first steps in managing the default environment is identifying the business value and risk of existing apps and flows, and identifying any unused apps and flows.
 This can help you determine which solutions should be moved to Production environments, or should have higher levels of support.

 Additionally, consider quarantining apps that aren't compliant and creating a process for cleaning up orphaned resources, such as apps and flows without an owner.